 Evidence presented at the change of plea hearing established that Robinson-Taylor worked for an Orangeburg-based dentist.
 She and her husband, R.L.
 Robinson-Taylor, recruited individuals who supplied their Blue Cross Blue Shield policy numbers to them.
 Mrs. Robinson-Taylor then submitted claims as though these individuals had been seen by her dentist employer, even though they had not.
 When checks were sent directly to the beneficiaries for services that had not been performed, they split the proceeds with the Robinson-Taylors.

 The total claims submitted to the insurance company totaled approximately $800,000.
 The amount paid by insurance was approximately $368,000.
 The amount kept by Mrs. Robinson-Taylor was approximately $126,000.

 The case was investigated by agents of the Federal Bureau of Investigation.
-Assistant United States Attorney Winston David Holliday, Jr. of Columbia is prosecuting the case.
+Assistant U. S. Attorney Winston D. Holliday Jr., of the Columbia office prosecuted the case.

 Have questions or concerns?
 Call us toll-free at 888-398-2327 or click the button below.